 Instructional Design & Technology

-The Instructional Design and Technology program prepares individuals to become experts in the design, development, implementation and evaluation of instructional resources to improve learning and performance in multiple environments, including both face-to-face and online teaching as well as private sector training.
+The Instructional Design and Technology program prepares individuals to become experts in the design, development, implementation and evaluation of instructional resources to improve learning and performance in multiple environments.

 Individuals obtaining the IDT degree serve as instructional designers/trainers in business, industry, healthcare, military, and post-secondary institutions; charged with training, development, and eLearning programs within their organizations.
 Others are practicing P-12 educators who wish to improve the quality of curriculum, instruction, and student learning through appropriate integration of technology into the classroom.